Frequently Asked Questions

 The WFC Kelly Autism Program was begun in 2009 as a collaborative effort of WFC and the Western Kentucky University (WKU) Clinical Education Complex.
 The goal of the alliance was to create a satellite of and replicate the Kelly Autism Program developed by WKU in Bowling Green.
 In 2011, the local program operations were taken completely over by WFC, with an ongoing relationship existing with WKU for training, quality assurance, and research purposes.
 The program serves youth who experience autism spectrum disorders through after-school programs and activities, a summer camp, and pre-vocational training.
 Plans are in development for offering other socialization training programs and needed supports for families who have a child with autism.
 The program is funded by grants and tuition fees and lacks secure long-range funding.
 Charitable gifts are sought for student scholarships and to meet needs for equipment and supplies.

 The greatest ongoing need, without a doubt, is for community awareness and acceptance of people with disabilities as meaningful participants in the fabric of everyday community life.
 This, of course, suggests multiple educational and environmental initiatives that need to be taken by individuals and social institutions to build such a culture.
 On a less philosophical level, there is an ongoing need for individuals who would volunteer to show a special interest in residents who have no active families.
 From a financial need perspective, WFC has several projects under development that will need financial support.
 Additional wheelchair accessible passenger vans are needed to allow our residents greater access to the community.
 And funding for recreation and leisure activities is an ongoing challenge.
 There are over 10,500 disabled Kentuckians who are currently living with aging parents.
 The Campus is planning additional housing to help meet this need.
-We are working on the development of a Campus-based “sensory park and garden” as a gathering place for people with severe disabilities to enjoy recreation and relaxation.
 We are trying to increase our assistive technology offerings and expand programs in response to the dramatic increase in Autism in our community.
 These are just a few of the projects that need attention.